U.S. Department of Defense Photograph

 who are we?

 CCVOA’s stated objective is to form a nationwide association of Veteran Offroaders for events, trail runs and Veteran Charity fundraisers.
-We’re refining our bylaws and just a few steps from filing for tax exempt status.

 Combat Crawlers is an Association… and NOT a club… this allows our members the ability of being part of Combat Crawlers, while maintaining local club affiliations.